ChalmersGU-data-structure-courses/dsabook/src/markdown/02-analysis-part-1/09-code-tuning.md

 -->

 Here are some suggestions for ways to speed up your programs by code tuning.
-The most important thing to realize is that most statements in a program do not have much effect on the running time of that program.
+The most important thing to realise is that most statements in a program do not have much effect on the running time of that program.
 There are normally just a few key subroutines, possibly even key lines of code within the key subroutines, that account for most of the running